akiliscodes/python-tools/README.md

 # Install miniconda on MacOS

-This is repository proposes a convenient script for downloading and installing Miniconda on MacOs.
+This repository proposes a convenient script for downloading and installing Miniconda on MacOs.

 ## Installation Steps
 Download and install the latest version of Miniconda: